 [a.k.a.
 Norway Pine]

-A long-needled fast growing pine, Red Pine reach heights of up to 150 feet, with a bare trunk reaching over halfway up the tree as it reaches maturity.
+A long-needled fast growing pine, Red Pine reach heights of up to 120 feet at maturity, with a bare trunk reaching over halfway up the tree.
 Their needles are up to 6 inches long, making for a very tall tree with a “crown” of branches and needles at the top.

 Often found growing in sandy soils and rocky terrain, Red Pine adapt well to very poor soil and can live as long as 400 years.
 It does not tolerate shade, but does tolerate high winds and drier soils, and is naturally resistant to Dothistroma needle blight.